 My friend has been with her partner for years.
 As a couple, they like to say they've been through hell and back just to be together.
 She works seven days a week and he stays home to watch the kids, so finding any time to just chill and enjoy being together is, according to her, like mission impossible.
 Many times, she's admitted that stress carried over from work has a tendency to make her irritable, which of course never sits well with her partner.
-So it didn't come off as too much of a surprise when she asked me one day, "How do I bring the love back?"
+So it didn't come off as too much of a surprise when she asked me one day, "

+Shannon Battle, tells Bustle.
+"So when your heart is completely in the relationship, you will always find ways to keep it there."
 Falling out of love is an action based on emotional discontentment, says Battle.
 When you're at that state, it's pretty common to focus on flaws and trivial situations.
 Many times, those minor flaws can become so magnified that it can be hard for you to see the successes that make your relationship strong.
 "Staying actively committed requires work and strategy," she says.
 "Always remember, if you fell in love then it's just as likely that you can fall out of love."

 Getting your heart back into the relationship is a conscious choice you decide to make.
 So here are the best ways to do it, according to experts:

-1Make An Effort To Make More Eye Contact With Your Partner
+1 Make An Effort To Make More Eye Contact With Your Partner

 "When was the last time you had eye contact with your partner that lasted for more than two seconds?
 When's the last time you put down your phone and looked them in the eye for the entire conversation?" love and relationship coach,

 It's so easy to become distracted with everything that goes on your life, Opert says.
 But making eye contact with your partner lets them know that you're paying attention.
 Most importantly, it

 Another way to bring your heart back into the relationship is to be mindful of your "bid acceptance."
 A bid is a request for interaction and every human being actively makes bids to one another for attention, Opert says.
 You do it at work, with friends and family, and of course, with your partner.
 "When we start to turn down our partner's bids for interaction, we break the connection between us," Opert says.
 "This isn't always as blatant as a downright refusal of their request because we are angry.
 Bid refusals happen even when we're more consumed with what's happening with ourselves, we may not even notice our partner made a bid."